tinylcy/RecommendationEngine/README.md

 ## RecommendationEngine

-The key of Recommendation Engine is an efficient implementation of item-based collaborative filtering recommendation algorithm based on Hadoop.
+The key of Recommendation Engine is an efficient and scalable implementation of item-based collaborative filtering recommendation algorithm based on Hadoop.

-The underlying implementation detail of Recommendation Engine will be explained later.
+Updating.....